memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 NOTE: The following "How to Guides" provide explanation of basic usage.
 To find out more details about each module and documentation of each procedure, please take a look at installed Python files.
-Under Linux, the files should be located under `/usr/lib/memgraph/query_modules`.
+On Linux, the files are located in `/usr/lib/memgraph/query_modules`.

 #### Graph Analyzer

 The purpose of this module is to get more insights about the stored graph.
-To illustrate functionality the following graph might be used.
+To illustrate functionality the following graph will be used.

 ![](../data/graph_analyzer_graph.png)